nickterhaar/nickterhaar/README.md

-Hello there, I'm Nick and I'm a Dutch Software Developer (student), photography enthusiast and I like my occasional coffee.
+Hello there, I'm Nick 👋

+I'm a Dutch🇳🇱 Software Developer (student), photography📷 enthusiast and I like my occasional coffee☕️.

 At the end of 2021 I made the decision to make a career change and to become a (Software) Developer.